vlasscontreras/solid-principles-php/README.md

 [![tests](https://github.com/vlasscontreras/solid-principles/actions/workflows/tests.yml/badge.svg)](https://github.com/vlasscontreras/solid-principles/actions/workflows/tests.yml)

-SOLID is the mnemonic acronym that represents 5 design principles that aim to make software designs more understandable, flexible and sustainable.
+SOLID is the mnemonic acronym that represents 5 design principles that aim to make software designs more understandable, flexible, and sustainable.

+In this repository, you will find a folder under `src/` for each principle and each principle has two folders: one for the **stable** version and one for the **unstable** version.

+The `Stable` folder contains one of the possible ways to apply the principle to the given use case.
+The `Unstable` folder contains an example of how the same use case would be without applying the principle.

-## Single Reponsibility
+## Single Responsibility

-Each entity (module, class, or function) should have a single responsibility over a part of a feature in a system, and this responsibility should be encapsulated.
+Each entity (module, class, or function) should have a single responsibility for a part of a feature in a system, and this responsibility should be encapsulated.
 In other words, each module should be responsible for a single thing or have only one reason to change.

 ## Open-Closed